Kirti-Harode/SaveTheEarth/README.md

 ## Overview

-Game will be setup in our solar system which will have a stationary sun and planets revolving around it (including earth) in circular orbits.
-There will be an ongoing fire of comets in  the gaming frame which may or may not hit the earth.
-Player will have a gun at the bottom of the frame from which player can fire bullet in the direction of comets to destroy them.
+Game is setup in our solar system which have a stationary sun, and planets revolving around it (including earth) in circular orbits.
+There is an ongoing fire of comets in  the gaming frame which may or may not hit the earth.
+Player have a gun at the bottom of the frame from which player can fire bullet in the direction of comets to destroy them.
 If earth is not destroyed by a comet within a specified time, player wins.
-There will also be a timer which player will see in the gaming frame.
+There is also a timer which player can see in the gaming frame.

 ## Functionality & MVPs

-  In Save The Earth, the game's features will be:
+  In Save The Earth, the game's features are:

-  * Game will be timer based (no score).
+  * Game is timer based (no score).
 Player's job is to save Earth from comets within the time limit.
-  * Player will able to Start the game.
+  * Player is able to Start the game.
-  * Game will have multiple levels.
+  * Game has multiple levels.
   * With each level number of comets will increase and there velocity will also increase.

 ## Technologies, Libraries, APIs